 Interestingly, Masonry contains many teachings of the occult including the concept of order out of Chaos which it has undoubtedly borrowed from ancient esoteric texts,.

 I suppose that skeptics would suggest that Joseph and Sidney stole the concept of order out of chaos from Masonry, even though Lectures on Faith and the Book of Abraham emerged nearly a decade before Joseph and Sidney became a Masons.

 The next thing that caught my eye in the Emerald Tablet is the striking similarity between the depiction of the crown contained therein and the one contained in the Book of Abraham.
 According to the Book of Abraham, the crown represents priesthood.

-I believe the three rounded ornaments at the top of the crown represent the three orders of priesthood that were revealed to Abraham and later pontificated by Joseph Smith in a Nauvoo discourse..
+It appears that the three rounded ornaments at the top of the crown represent the three orders of priesthood that were revealed to Abraham and later pontificated on by Joseph Smith in a Nauvoo discourse..

 The third thing I noticed during my 15 minute research project is the striking similarity between the two drawings that depict a circle over the head of a non-human creature.
 According to the book of Abraham, the circle represents a crown of eternal light upon his head: